 Canadian Club was founded by Hiram Walker in 1858.
-Walker’s uniquely smooth whisky quickly gained popularity in the late 19th Century Gentlemen’s Clubs throughout the US and Canada and became known as "Club Whisky."
-The popularity of "Club Whisky" caused American distillers to petition Walker and the US Government to add the word "Canada" to the name to make a clear distinction from competing American whiskies.
-The name was changed to Canadian Club Whisky.
+Walker's uniquely smooth whisky quickly gained popularity in the late 19th century in gentlemen's clubs throughout the United States and Canada, and soon became known as "Club Whisky."
+The popularity of "Club Whisky" caused American distillers to petition Walker and the U.S. Government to add the word "Canada" to the name to make a clear distinction from competing American whiskies.
+The name was changed to Canadian Club.

 *International･･･Oceania, Asia, Europe, Middle East/Africa